burklight/nonlinear-IB-PyTorch/README.md

 # Nonlinear Information Bottleneck (PyTorch)

 Implementation of ["Nonlinear Information Bottleneck, 2019"](https://arxiv.org/abs/1705.02436), from Artemy Kolchinsky, Brendan D. Tracey and David H. Wolpert in PyTorch.
-For a tensorflow implementation, please go to ["Kolchinsky's github"](https://github.com/artemyk/nonlinearIB).
+For a tensorflow implementation, please go to ["Artemy Kolchinsky's github"](https://github.com/artemyk/nonlinearIB).

 This repository contains the updated implementation from 2019.
 To see the original implementation, please go to the `master-old` branch.
 The highlights of the new version of the Nonlinear-IB are:
 - Consideration of the empirical distribution of the training data instead of a MoG.
 This frees us from the optimization of the covariances of those matrices.